 This is the mode for transmitting between each wireless LAN client.
 You must make the channels the same for each wireless LAN client to transmit using this basic transmitting method which does not require an access point.
-When using "802.11b ad hoc mode", the SSID must be set.
-The ad hoc mode settings can be made from telnet or a web browser.
-See p.98 "Using in Ad hoc Mode".
+See p.87 "Using the IEEE 802.11b (Wireless LAN)".